Legitimuz-Tech/legitimuz-examples-sdk-web-ios-swiftui/README.md

 - **User Experience**: Camera frame doesn't utilize the full screen
 - **Fix**: Add the `.edgesIgnoringSafeArea(.all)` modifier to your WebView in ContentView

+### Missing JavaScript Bridge Implementation
+- **Symptom**: Native app doesn't receive events from the web SDK
+- **User Experience**: The app appears to work but doesn't respond to SDK events
+- **Fix**: Implement the message event listener and the WKScriptMessageHandler for "legitimuzEvent"

 ## Testing Your Integration

 1. Build and run the app on a physical device (simulator has limited camera capabilities)
 2. Accept the permission prompts when requested
 3. Verify that the Legitimuz SDK loads properly in the WebView
 4. Test the camera functionality to ensure it works as expected
+5. Monitor Xcode console for SDK events to confirm proper communication

 ## Customization Options